Cathay Cineplexes: Post COVID-19 and decline

 The COVID-19 pandemic affected the movie production and cinema businesses, and Cathay Cineplexes was ordered to close for several months in 2020, before reopening at reduced capacities.

 In August 2021, mm2 Asia entered into a sale and purchase agreement with Kingsmead Properties to sell its cinema business.
 The sale did not go through due to the "uncertainty around the Omicron variant dampening investors' appetites," as announced by Kingsmead in January 2022.

 In June 2022, Cathay Cineplexes announced that it would be shutting down its eponymous location at Handy Road by the end of that month after 83 years.
 The cinema space was taken over by independent cinema operator The Projector as Projector X: Picturehouse until June 2023, when the mall shuttered for a 2-year revamp.
 Cathay Cineplexes closed its Cineleisure Orchard outlet in June 2023, followed by its Parkway Parade cineplex two months later, as both locations were deemed to be no longer profitable.
 However, the company stated that the closures were part of its efforts to "right-size" its cinema operations, as it was also opening a new cinema in Century Square at Tampines in the fourth quarter of 2023.

-The cineplex at AMK Hub was shuttered in June 2024 as the space was earmarked for civic and community uses following the expiry of its lease.
+The cineplex at AMK Hub was shuttered in June 2024 as the space was redesignated for other uses following the expiry of its lease.
 As part of their rightsizing operations, they acquired the only WE Cinemas location at 321 Clementi in October that same year.

 In January 2025, Cathay Cineplexes received letters of demand for approximately S$2.7 million (US$2 million) in unpaid rent and other related costs for its operations at Century Square and Causeway Point.

 In February 2025, Cathay Cineplexes closed its outlet at West Mall due to lease expiry.
 It also shuttered its outlet at Jem shortly after in March 2025 as the landlord had seized its premises over rent due in arrears.

 In September 2025, the remaining four locations at Causeway Point, Century Square, Clementi 321 and Downtown East were shuttered, as it prepares to undergo voluntary liquidation after months of failed negotiations with its creditors.